jonchin783/healthcare-nlp-demo/README.md

    "https://healthcare.googleapis.com/v1beta1/projects/PROJECT_ID/locations/LOCATION/services/nlp:analyzeEntities"

 2. Create a service account in your project which will be used for authentication.

+###
+    gcloud iam service-accounts create SERVICE_ACCOUNT_NAME

-The service account needs to have role "healthcare.nlpServiceViewer" associated with it.
+3. The service account needs to have role "healthcare.nlpServiceViewer" associated with it.
 Here is an example to do this in gcloud command line:

 ###
     gcloud projects add-iam-policy-binding PROJECT_ID \
         --member serviceAccount:SERVICE_ACCOUNT_ID \
         --role roles/healthcare.nlpServiceViewer

-3. Download the JSON key from your service account.
+4. Download the JSON key from your service account.
+You need to name the JSON key as "healthcare-nlp.json".
 You will need this key later when setting up your Kubernetes environment.

+###
+    gcloud iam service-accounts keys create healthcare-nlp.json --iam-account SERVICE_ACCOUNT_ID

-4. Prepare your Kubernetes cluster for hosting the application.
+5. Prepare your Kubernetes cluster for hosting the application.
 You can use GKE, Anthos or any other Kubernetes environment.
 If GKE, a zonal cluster with two worker nodes of machine-type n1-standard-2 is good enough for running this demo application.
-5. Once your cluster is ready, create a new namespace named "healthcare", e.g.
+6. Once your cluster is ready, create a new namespace named "healthcare", e.g.

 ###
     kubectl create ns healthcare

-6. Create a secret with your JSON key (named "healthcare-nlp.json" in my example) in step (3), e.g.
+7. Create a secret with your JSON key (named "healthcare-nlp.json") in step (3), e.g.

 ###
     kubectl create secret generic gcp-nlp-serviceaccount --from-file=./healthcare-nlp.json -n healthcare

-7. Create a configmap to setup environment variables to be used by the application.
+8. Create a configmap to setup environment variables to be used by the application.
 There are two variables required - "PORT" for exposing the internal port of the application on your cluster, and "GCP_HEALTHCARE_API" for your URL endpoint in step (1).
 Here's my example -

 ###
     kubectl create configmap gcp-nlp-config -n healthcare --from-literal=GCP_HEALTHCARE_API=https://healthcare.googleapis.com/v1beta1/projects/PROJECT ID /locations/LOCATION/services/nlp:analyzeEntities --from-literal=PORT=9000

-8. Next, clone this repository and build your container with the Dockerfile I have provided and host it on your private docker repository.
+9. Next, clone this repository and build your container with the Dockerfile I have provided and host it on your private docker repository.
 Alternatively, you can choose to use my container image - gcr.io/jonchin-gps-argolis/healthcare-demo:v1.
-9. Create a deployment and service on your cluster for the app, for example:
+10. Create a deployment and service on your cluster for the app, for example:

 ### sample kubernetes deployment manifest